Hidden Secrets Dog Sledding Expedition – 14 Days

 From the highlands to the boreal forest

 We’ll now leave the Rose lake environment and gain elevation to reach the spectacular glacial-sculpted headwaters of the Watson River, and follow its course for two days.
 In the evenings, your guide will introduce you to the principles of trapping and animal tracks identification.
 We’ll also continue to keep our eyes in the sky, on the lookout for northern lights.
-On day 9 we’ll move to lower elevations and reach another picturesque mountain river, near where we’ll spend the next three nights at a cozy log cabin with access to a sauna!
+On day 9 we’ll move to lower elevations and reach another picturesque mountain river, near where we’ll spend the next three nights at a cozy log cabin.

 Relax, Explore and Learn

 On day 10, we’ll leave most of the gear at the cabin and take off on a special 45-km day trip to explore the rarely visited Hodnett Lakes valley.
 Out there, keep an eye out for Dall’s sheep, as they enjoy steep-sided topography and west facing slopes.
 Back at base camp, and after a good dinner, you may choose to take part in a vegetation identification workshop, and learn to differentiate pine, spruce, fur and pick up the names of some other boreal plants.

 Day 11 is a day of rest for the dogs and ourselves.
 After a sleep-in and a relaxed breakfast, we’ll make sure our dogs are well fed and comfortably installed on a thick straw bedding.
 You’ll notice after 11 days with them, that they’ll see a good caring chief in you.
 In the afternoon, we’ll have a visit by an Indigenous interpreter who will provide an introduction to Yukon First Nation culture and traditions.
 Later in the day, your guide will provide background knowledge about the landscapes we are about to travel through in the coming days.